geerlingguy/drupal-container/README.md

 Once the image is built, you can run `docker images` to see the `drupal` image that was generated.

 > Note: If you get an error like `Failed to import docker-py`, run `pip install docker-py`.

+If you want to quickly run the image and test that the `docker-entrypoint.sh` script works to grab a copy of the Drupal codebase, run it with:

+    docker run -d -p 80:80 -v $PWD/web:/var/www/html:rw,delegated geerlingguy/drupal

+Then visit [http://localhost/](http://localhost/), and (after Drupal is downloaded and expanded) you should see the Drupal installer!

 ### Push the image to Docker Hub